Dotan-Peleh/treasure-hunt-simulator/base44/README.md

 **Key Features:**
 - **Interactive Gameplay:** Click to unlock tiles, merge items, and progress through the board.
 - **Layout Importing:** Import a single layout or a whole batch from a JSON file.
-When importing a batch, you can browse through all the layouts.
+The system automatically sanitizes imported files to ensure compatibility with the latest rules.
 - **Board Editing:** A powerful feature that allows you to modify a layout on the fly.
 When you're done editing, your changes are saved as the new "baseline" for the session and can be exported.
 - **Visual Fog of War:** The board is revealed progressively as you unlock tiles, simulating the player experience.